 A career which will begin to take height when she manages to release a first album called "Gliding bird" in 1969.
 Album which will go somewhat unnoticed but which at least has the merit of launching her career for good.

-An association which will have worked perfectly on the albums of 1975 and which will work even more on his new album "Luxury liner" which will be released two years later in 1977.
-Album which paradoxically will struggle to produce singles of the level of the previous ones.
+An association which will have worked perfectly on the albums of 1975 and which will work even more on her new album "Luxury liner" which will be released two years later in 1977.
+Album which paradoxically will struggle to produce Singles of the level of the previous ones.

 New notorious successes in 1978 with the album "Quarter moon in a ten hundred town", in 1979 with the album "Blue Kentucky girl" and in 1980 with the album "Roses in the snow".
 Three very Country oriented albums which will only produce hits in this category.